ckaraman/weight_track_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application and want to learn some Getx statemanegment and more
+This project is a starting point for a Flutter application and want to learn some Getx state management and more

-A few resources to get you started if this is your first Flutter project: